Your cart is empty. Let's fix that!

 A prenatal vitamin that includes methylfolate is essential to supporting neural tube development and neurological health including memory, visual, and language skills.
 (1, 2)

 Pregnant women, babies, and infants are at risk of iron deficiency.
 During pregnancy, your body needs extra iron to support fetal and placenta development and to increase your red blood cell volume.
-Unfortunately, many women are deficient in iron, which can lead to anemia.
+Unfortunately, many women are deficient in iron.
 (10) Prenatal vitamins with iron can help reduce the risk of iron deficiency during pregnancy.

 Vitamin D is an essential micronutrient for women trying to conceive and for pregnancy support.
 When you’re trying to conceive, vitamin D helps regulate your sex hormones.
 A prenatal vitamin should include vitamin D. Research shows that it may support better birth outcomes for women receiving fertility treatments and it might help reduce miscarriage risk during the first trimester.
 (11, 12, 13)